alexko13/recursion/README.md

 Recursion
 ==============

-This is a solo project I completed as a student at Hack Reactor.
+This is a project I completed as a student at Hack Reactor.
+This project was worked on with a pair.

 Traversing the DOM recursively